FAQ

 I do not own the copyright for the articles, album covers, photos or lyrics.
 Whenever possible, I have gotten permission from the owners and included source information and the name of the copyright owner.
 Whenever reprinting any of that information (especially in a publication), you will need to contact the owners and ask permission.
 If you want information about using Rich's music, contact someone at KidBroters.org

-The website itself - including the HTML code, many of the scans and especially the information in the TimeLine, has taken an enormous amount of research and hard work over 26+ years to compile.
+That being said, the website itself - including the HTML code, many of the scans and especially the information in the TimeLine, has taken an enormous amount of research and hard work over 28+ years to compile.
 This work has also included conducting interviews with those that were there, searching through magazine and newspaper archives, not to mention the contributions from so many different people.
 Please do not reprint or publish this work without asking permission and giving a citation.
 You can contact me at THIS ADDRESS

 I noticed an error or a missing concert date.